tantaihaha4487/AutoItemInActionbar/README.md

 # Auto Item In Actionbar
 Minecraft Plugin Auto-refill An Item In Actionbar From Your Inventory!!

-# Effective bugs
-- [x] Cannot left-click to wear armor